from training.npr.org: https://training.npr.org/sources/diana-hernandez/

 Diana Hernández is an associate professor of Sociomedical Sciences at Columbia University’s Mailman School of Public Health.
 She is an expert on community-based health care, minority health, environmental risk factors and urban health.
 She focuses her work on the social and environmental determinants of health in vulnerable populations.

-Hernández’s community-oriented research examines the intersections between the built environment (housing and neighborhoods), poverty/equity and health with a particular emphasis on energy insecurity.
+Hernández’s research examines the intersections between the built environment (housing and neighborhoods), poverty/equity and health, with an emphasis on energy insecurity.
 Much of her research is conducted in her native South Bronx neighborhood.
-She is principal or co-investigator on several projects related to structural interventions in low-income housing (i.e. energy efficiency upgrades, cleaner burning fuel source conversions, smoke-free housing compliance, new finance and capital improvement models in public housing and post-Sandy resilience among public housing residents).
+She is principal or co-investigator on several projects related to structural interventions in low-income housing, such as energy efficiency upgrades, cleaner burning fuel source conversions, smoke-free housing compliance, and new finance and capital improvement models in public housing.

 Expertise: Community-based health care, minority health, environmental risk factors, urban health, low-income housing, public housing

 Heard on Columbia Public Health video: Energy Insecurity